Skip to content

 View Details:

-1. Navigate to any resource (e.g., press s for servers)
+1. Navigate to resource view: :servers<Enter>

 2. Use arrow keys to select a server